caltechlibrary/metadatatools/README.md

 # USAGE

 There are three ways to use Metadata Tools.
-The first is via the command line program `mdt`.
+The first is via the command line program `mdtools`.
 This simple command line program accepts three parameters, ACTION, ID_TYPE and IDENTIFIER.
-See [man page for details](mdt.1.md).
+See [man page for details](mdtools.1.md).
 An ACTION can be one of three things, "normalize", "validate" and "verify".
 The second parameter is one of the types listed above.
 The final parameter the identifier value. "normalize" will accept an identifier in a common format variation and